-On the Wednesday night August 26th, the very first Festival of Fools was held at the Canadian Clay and Glass Museum.
-For $50 per ticket, you were treated to food, drink, and a Sue Todd original T-shirt not to mention a chance to mingle with the buskers AND a municipal tax receipt.
-Of course, long-time busker volunteer, Trace Johnston-Aldworth, worked alongside Colleen Miller to make this fundraising event for the carnival a huge success!
+The inaugural Festival of Fools fundraising event was held on Wednesday, August 26, 1998 at the Canadian Clay and Glass Gallery and organized by Tracey Johnston-Aldworth and Colleen Miller (City of Waterloo staff).
+For $50 per ticket, guests were treated to food, drinks, and a Sue Todd original T-shirt with a chance to mingle with this year's buskers.
 Busker Tawny Ross (now known as Aytahn of Acme Circus) hosted the event.
 (Note: todays FOF features mini-performances by all the buskers.)

-Then, for the next four days from August 27th to 30th, the 10th annual Waterloo Busker Carnival rolled out along King Street in UpTown Waterloo.
+The Festival of Fools event was followed by four days of fun and silliness.
+The The following four days (August 27th to 30th, the 10th annual Waterloo Busker Carnival rolled out along King Street in UpTown Waterloo.
 The Fringe Festival Competition on the 27th at 3pm saw local performers compete for a spot on the street.
 This was followed by the Opening Ceremonies at 6:30pm on the Parkade Pitch Stage.
 Kidz Day ran from 2pm to 5pm on Friday while the Late Night Adult Show lit up Saturday night at 11:30pm.
 On the final day, Sunday, a 10th anniversary celebration from 3pm to 4pm featured birthday cake, free balloons, and "much more".
 It all wrapped up with the grand finale Vaudeville Show at 4pm.

 Pre-press from The Record on August 15th quoted Colleen Miller, special events co-ordinator for The City of Waterloo as saying "Buskers from around the world begin vying for the opportunity to perform at the local festival months in advance.
 Our carnival in Canada is probably ranked 2nd now."